When ALL the Shit Hit the Fan! Bay News for this Week

 There’s still more.
 Hell, we haven’t even scratched the surface of what Robert Mueller and the special counsel have unearthed during their investigation into the Russian election “meddling” and Trump’s potential involvement.
 Cohen seems pretty keen on shedding light on that topic as well.

 But I’m tired and I’m sure at this point, you all are as well.
 And honestly, isn’t that enough?
 Are we there yet?
 And what happens next as the country struggles to answer the gnawing question left open after the Nixon scandal?

 I guess we’ll soon find out.
 One thing is certain, history was just made and this country will forever be changed – for better or for worse.
 That jury is still out on that.

 Weird shit to do on your day off

 Go to Brennan’s and shovel beer, meat and potatoes down your piehole!

 Aside from that, after this very long week, the only thing I suggest this weekend is anything fun, anything not Trump or trial-related.
 Go hug people on the street.
 Go get drunk with your friends.
 Frolic in a park or take a drive up the coast.
 Go to your mom’s house and bake something together (and then get drunk).
 It doesn’t matter what you do, just do something that brings you joy and makes you forget for just a few minutes that the world is on fire.

-Until next week good people, and especially to those in Hawaii right now, I wish you all “good night and good luck.”
+Until next week good people, I wish you all “good night and good luck.”